-The links below offer information on the on the Mojave Indian Tribe, Energy Resources and the surrounding area.
+AMPS in Arizona offers these related links to provide information about the Mojave Indian Tribe, energy resources, and the surrounding area.

-Origins of the Pipa Aha Macav – Mojave Indians – People Who Live Along The Water.
-Beginnings, Culture, History 1860 and History to Present.
+Origins of the PIPA AHA MACAV – Mojave Indians – People Who Live Along the Water.
+Beginnings, Culture, History from 1860 to the Present.

 SPPR Group is an association of 38 not-for-profit electric utilities, including cooperatives, municipalities, tribal power authorities, and irrigation and electrical districts, located in Arizona and southern Nevada.
-SPPR Group allows its members to jointly identify and develop a variety of electric power supply projects, aggregate power purchases, and provide other related services to achieve economics of scale and efficiencies not obtainable by individual members.
+SPPR Group allows its members to identify and develop a variety of electrical power supply projects and aggregate power purchases, and provide other related services to achieve economies of scale and efficiencies not obtainable by individual members.

-Western Area Power Administration markets and delivers reliable, cost-based hydroelectric power and related services within a 15-state region of the central and western U.S. We’re one of four power marketing administrations within the U.S. Department of Energy whose role is to market and transmit electricity from multi-use water projects.
-Our transmission system carries electricity from 57 power plants operated by the Bureau of Reclamation, U.S. Army Corps of Engineers and the International Boundary and Water Commission.
-Together, these plants have a operating capacity of 8,785 megawatts.
+Western Area Power Administration markets and delivers reliable, cost-based hydroelectric power and related services within a 15-state region of the Central and Western U.S. We’re one of four power marketing administrations within the U.S. Department of Energy.
+Our role is to market and transmit electricity from multi-use water projects.
+Our transmission system carries electricity from 57 power plants operated by the Bureau of Reclamation, U.S. Army Corps of Engineers, and the International Boundary and Water Commission.
+Together, these plants have an operating capacity of 8,785 megawatts.

-CERT was founded by Indian Tribes out if the necessity and out of a profound sense of collective self-confidence the confidence that Tribes could chart a new course of prudent development that would address Tribal priorities and values while contributing to a more secure energy future for all Americans.
+Indian Tribes founded CERT out of necessity and a profound sense of collective self-confidence, the confidence that Tribes could chart a new course of prudent development that would address Tribal priorities and values while contributing to a more secure energy future for all Americans.

-.
-The purpose of the ITCA is to provide the member tribes with the means for action on matters that affect them collectively and individually, to promote tribal sovereignty and to strengthen tribal governments.
+The purpose of the ITCA is to provide the member tribes with the means for action on matters that affect them collectively and individually, promote tribal sovereignty and strengthen tribal governments.